pro100broo/Intercept-it/README.md

 ## Future plans

-I want to solve the problem with exception tracing in asynchronous code:
+I want to solve the problem with exception tracing in asynchronous code.
-The following points will allow us to obtain a complete tree of exceptions that occur during the execution of coroutines.
+The following points will allow us to obtain a complete tree of exceptions that occur during the execution of coroutines:

 * ExceptionGroup supporting: [PEP-654](https://peps.python.org/pep-0654/)
 * Exception notes supporting: [PEP-678](https://peps.python.org/pep-0678/)